 Hiking - Hiking is offered on the South Peak Interpretive Hiking Trails which are maintained by Mount Sunapee.
 Hiking in the South Peak area is restricted to designated hiking trail only.
-Guests are not allowed to hike up the ski slopes or to hike on the mountain bike trails.
+Guests are not allowed to hike on the mountain bike trails, disc golf course or archery course.
 This restriction is due to other recreational activities in progress and guest safety considerations in the South Peak area.
 Other designated hiking trails, such as the Summit Trail and the Lake Solitude Trail, offer hiking on trails that are part of the Sunapee-Ragged-Kearsarge Greenway and/or the Sunapee-Monadnock Greenway hiking trail network.
 Mount Sunapee does not operate, maintain, or patrol these hiking trails and is not liable for any individual(s) using these hiking trails.

 In addition to the designated hiking trail network, Mount Sunapee currently allows hiking on the ski trails in the summer and fall.
 Mount Sunapee reserves the right to designate specific ski trails for hiking.
-Mount Sunapee reserves the right to not allow hiking on ski trails at its discretion.
+Mount Sunapee reserves the right to not allow hiking on ski trails at its discretion, generally due to construction, maintenance work, special events, or to protect the health and safety of guests and employees.